Canada extends grain transportation rules one year

-WINNIPEG, Manitoba (Reuters) - Canada’s new Liberal government on Friday extended by one year rules put in place in 2014 to speed movement of grain by rail, after an unprecedented backup of grain on the Western Prairies that year.
+WINNIPEG, Manitoba, April 22 (Reuters) - Canada’s new Liberal government on Friday extended by one year rules put in place in 2014 to speed movement of grain by rail, after an unprecedented backup of grain on the western Prairies that year.

-The former Conservative government took drastic steps to ease the backlog, including giving U.S. railways greater access to Canadian shipments and requiring minimum grain shipments by the country’s two main railways, Canadian National Railway Co and Canadian Pacific Railway Ltd.
+The former Conservative government took drastic steps to ease the backlog, including giving U.S. railways greater access to Canadian shipments and requiring minimum grain shipment volumes of the country’s two main railways, Canadian National Railway Co and Canadian Pacific Railway Ltd.

-Postponing the decision ensures that commodity shippers and railways can plan for the next year under predictable conditions, Transport Minister Marc Garneau and Agriculture Minister Lawrence MacAulay said in a joint statement.
+Postponing the decision ensures that commodity and railway shippers can plan for the next year under predictable conditions, Transport Minister Marc Garneau and Agriculture Minister Lawrence MacAulay said in a joint statement.

 The delay means that expanded use of interswitching - the transfer of cars from one railway’s line to the line of another railway - remains in place for now, giving U.S.-based BNSF Railway Co further opportunity to handle Canadian shipments.

-That provision has proved to be “an effective tool to provide additional competition” among railways, said Wade Sobkowich, executive director of Western Grain Elevator Association, whose members include Richardson International and Cargill Ltd.
+That provision has proved to be “an effective tool to provide additional competition” among CN, CP and other carriers, said Wade Sobkowich, executive director of Western Grain Elevator Association, whose members include grain handlers Richardson International and Cargill Ltd.

-Canadian National and Canadian Pacific said they were disappointed by Ottawa’s delay.

-The measures were “never justified,” said CN spokesman Mark Hallman.
-The grain backlog was due to factors outside railways’ control, such as a huge harvest and extreme weather, he said.

 BNSF spokesman Michael Trevino declined to comment.